DaveParillo/cisc192-reader/_sources/chapter2/assignment.rst

 .. note::

+   We could have created these 3 variables llike this:

+   ::

+      // These storage locations are defined,
+      // but there is no value stored yet!

+      char first_letter;
+      int hour;
+      int minute;

+      // perhaps we try to read a value from one of our
+      // three variables here?
+      int next_hour = hour + 1;  // This is an error

+      char first_letter = 'a';  // give first_letter the value 'a'
+      int hour = 11;            // assign the value 11 to hour
+      int minute = 59;          // set minute to 59

    Using unitialized variables is a commonn source of error.
    That's why in C++ it is considered a best practice to always initialize a new variable with a value, if possible.

-   ::

-      char firstLetter = 'a';   // give firstLetter the value 'a' int hour = 11;            // assign the value 11 to hour int minute = 59;          // set minute to 59

 .. index::
    single: state diagram